-Dislocated shoulder - aftercareShoulder dislocation - aftercare; Shoulder subluxation - aftercare; Shoulder reduction - aftercare
+Dislocated shoulder - aftercareShoulder dislocation - aftercare; Shoulder subluxation - aftercare; Shoulder reduction - aftercare; Glenohumeral joint dislocation

-- A dislocated shoulder is when the entire ball is out of the socket.
+When you have a dislocated shoulder, it means the entire ball is out of the socket.

-- A partly dislocated shoulder means only part of the ball is out of the socket.
+When you have a partly dislocated shoulder, it means only part of the ball is out of the socket.
 This is called a shoulder subluxation.

 About Your Injury